 PEA is a powerful manager of our brain's inflammatory agents including the all-powerful microglial cells.

-For the first time we demonstrated that PEA+luteolin compound exerts a significant antidepressant effect a low dose and may be considered as a novel therapeutic strategy in depression.
+For the first time, we demonstrated that PEA+luteolin compound exerts a significant antidepressant effect on a low dose and may be considered as a novel therapeutic strategy in depression.

 It's also involved in the neurogenesis of new brain tissue we discussed above: